Asphyxia

 Asphyxia or asphyxiation is a condition of deficient supply of oxygen to the body which arises from abnormal breathing.
-Asphyxia causes generalized hypoxia, which affects primarily the tissues and organs.
+Asphyxia causes generalized hypoxia, which affects all the tissues and organs, some more rapidly than others.
 There are many circumstances that can induce asphyxia, all of which are characterized by the inability of a person to acquire sufficient oxygen through breathing for an extended period of time.
 Asphyxia can cause coma or death.
 In 2015, about 9.8 million cases of unintentional suffocation occurred which resulted in 35,600 deaths.
 The word asphyxia is from Ancient Greek α- "without" and σφύξις sphyxis, "squeeze" (throb of heart).

 Causes

-Situations that can cause asphyxia include but are not limited to: airway obstruction, the constriction or obstruction of airways, such as from asthma, laryngospasm, or simple blockage from the presence of foreign materials; from being in environments where oxygen is not readily accessible: such as underwater, in a low oxygen atmosphere, or in a vacuum; environments where sufficiently oxygenated air is present, but cannot be adequately breathed because of air contamination such as excessive smoke.
+Situations that can cause asphyxia include but are not limited to: airway obstruction (such as from asthma, laryngospasm, or simple blockage from the presence of foreign materials); from being in environments where oxygen is not readily accessible: such as underwater, in a low oxygen atmosphere, or in a vacuum; environments where sufficiently oxygenated air is present, but cannot be adequately breathed because of air contamination such as excessive smoke.